Adze: Africa

 The adze is depicted in ancient Egyptian art from the Old Kingdom onward.
 Originally the adze blades were made of stone, but already in the Predynastic Period copper adzes had all but replaced those made of flint.
 Stone blades were fastened to the handle by tying and early bronze blades continued this simple construction.
 It was not until the later Bronze Age that the handle passes through an eye at the top of the blade.
 Examples of Egyptian adzes can be found in museums and on the Petrie Museum website.

 A depiction of an adze was also used as a hieroglyph, representing the consonants stp, "chosen", and used as: ...Pharaoh XX, chosen of God/Goddess YY...

-The ahnetjer (Manuel de Codage transliteration: aH-nTr) depicted as an adze-like instrument, was used in the Opening of the Mouth ceremony, intended to convey power over their senses to statues and mummies.
+The ahnetjer (Manuel de Codage transliteration: aH-nTr) depicted as an adze-like instrument, was used in the opening of the mouth ceremony, intended to convey power over their senses to statues and mummies.
 It was apparently the foreleg of a freshly sacrificed bull or cow with which the mouth was touched.

 As Iron Age technology moved south into Africa with migrating ancient Egyptians, they carried their technology with them, including adzes.
 To this day, iron adzes are used all over rural Africa for various purposes—from digging pit latrines, and chopping firewood, to tilling crop fields—whether they are of maize (corn), coffee, tea, pyrethrum, beans, millet, yams, or a plethora of other cash and subsistence crops.

-New Zealand
+South Pacific

 Prehistoric Māori adzes from New Zealand were for wood carving, typically made from pounamu sourced from the South Island.
 During the Māori Archaic period found on the North Island were commonly made from greywacke from Motutapu Island or basalt from Opito Bay in the Coromandel, similar to adzes constructed on other Pacific Islands.
 Early period notched adzes found in Northland were primarily made of argillite quarried from locations around the Marlborough and Nelson regions.
 At the same time on Henderson Island, a small coral island in eastern Polynesia lacking any rock other than limestone, native populations may have fashioned giant clamshells into adzes.